nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/taj2jratal8.md

 output_filename = 'output.csv'                   #provide a name for the new file header_row_text = 'angle, V_pd, V_pd_delta'      #make first row of file be a list of column names.
-This is optional. comment_text = ''                                #do not start header row with a '#'This is optional.
+This is optional. comment_text = ''                                #do not start header row with a '#'.
+This is optional.
                                                  #the default is start the header row with a '#'

 data = array([angle, V_pd, V_pd_delta]).T        #create a 2D matrix and transpose rows and columns